stephan-rafay/test-tfcd/README.md

 1. **echoserver:** Deployed using a chart from a Helm repository.
     - The chart is deployed from a Helm repository to all projects.
+    - Set up a Helm repository on the Rafay platform.
+[Learn more](https://docs.rafay.co/integrations/repositories/overview/)
     - Utilize cluster labels to deploy the workload to specific clusters labeled with `"echoserver" = "enabled"`.

 2. **hello:** Deployed using a chart from a Git repository.
     - The chart is deployed from a Git repository to all projects.
+    - Set up a Git repository on the Rafay platform.
+[Learn more](https://docs.rafay.co/integrations/repositories/overview/)
     - Utilize cluster labels to deploy the workload to specific clusters labeled with `"hello" = "enabled"`.

 3. **httpecho-us:** Deployed using a chart from the project folder.